ThomasMBury/ewstools/README.md

 ## Documentation

-Full documentation is available [here](https://ewstools.readthedocs.io/en/latest/).
+Full documentation for *ewstools* is available on [ReadTheDocs](https://ewstools.readthedocs.io/en/latest/).

+## Contribution

+If you are interested in being a contributer to *ewstools* please post your proposal on the [issue tracker](https://github.com/ThomasMBury/ewstools/issues)